 • Otherwise, use the "Document" item type to add the components of the citation.

 The rise of electronic journals has led to new services being added to simple article access.
 One of these is the provision of forward links to papers citing the one being accessed.
-Such links help the reader assess the impact of the paper, place it within the wider literature and in some cases uncover counter refutations or counter arguments.
-Forward links from datasets to papers that cite them provide all the same benefits, as well as ensuring that documentation for the dataset can be found.

 An example of research dataset linking can be found on the Scopus page.
 If research datasets are available on the external data repository for an article, the Scopus Document details page will include a “Related Research Data” sidebar, located to the right of the article details.
 To access the dataset, click on the links provided.